tannazmo/Group-Project-10/README.md

 * The cleaned data will be loaded in a PostgreSQL on AWS.
 * Data will be processed with a superised machine learning model potentially Neural Networks.
 * Presentation Slides on Google Slides.
-* For visualisation, we will have an interactive Tableau dashboard.
+* For visualisation, we have used Tableau public and have stories and interactive dashboards.

 ### Visualization Blueprint